Saphirvv/DailyNews/README.md

 If I would like to make that `DetailPage` to detect the switch gesture for changing what is shown of that `WebView`.
 I should transport the para like the `List<News>` to there.
 But the problem is, that `Intent` looks like can't put that much things...(I don't know what else to explain...)
 After all, **I will figure it out**
+---
+But guess what!
+That problem above I didn't give a glance since it not that much important than the new stuff :stuck_out_tongue_winking_eye:
+And I add a branch for changing the layout into the way like `dataBinding`, and it's really interesting...
+Humm...And maybe I sould change the `ListView` to a `recycleView` for apply that tech.
+**whatever~**:nail_care:

 ___
 #### Problem 1:(solved)
 WHY DOES THIS CODE NOT WORK ?!